 Are you working with tables in Excel or something similar?
 Are you dealing with a certain degree of complexity and amount of data?
 In this case, you will only achieve the best outcome in capacity planning and decision-making with a lot of effort – or not at all.

-PMO Survey 2020: Results regarding Strategic Capacity Planning
+Findings of the PMO Survey 2020 regarding Capacity Planning

 In the context of a comprehensive TPG Survey on the state of the PMO, we derived an interesting result from the responses of 330 companies with a PMO.

-Learn more about the challenges of all three levels of project management resource planning – capacity planning as well as tactical and operational resource planning.
-Read article now.
+Learn more about the challenges of resource management in project management – capacity planning as well as tactical and operational resource planning.

 Companies that can be classed as high and top performers have implemented strategic capacity planning much better than low performers.
 In the case of the low performers, strategic capacity planning almost does not feature among the responsibilities of the PMO.